hero_How Does the Online Payments Process Work_

 All of these providers work together to authorize transactions and facilitate the transfer of funds from your customers to you.

-As an e-ommerce merchant, it's important to understand the steps in the payment process, so what when things go wrong - such as fraud or false declines - you can trace the problems to their source and quickly put remedies in place.
+As an ecommerce merchant, it's important to understand the steps in the payment process, so what when things go wrong - such as fraud or false declines - you can trace the problems to their source and quickly put remedies in place.
 Let's take a look under the hood at a typical e-commerce payment transaction.

 Part I: The Online Payment Process Ecosystem